 As the first major media company to enter the sports betting realm as an operator, the Fox Sports-owned site brings brand-name recognition.
 Its layout of the site allows for easy separation between lines and markets, with a huge variety of sports and categories to wager on.
 Fox Bet also has official data deals with the NBA and the NFL for its free-to-play Super 6 contest.

-The Hoosier State is a new addition to the online sports betting scene but has some great sites to choose from including BetRivers Indiana.
-The layout of BetRivers mirrors its namesake in Pennsylvania along with the SugarHouse sites in PA and NJ, offering plenty of live betting markets, even more than some competitors.
+The Hoosier State is a new addition to the online sports betting scene and has some great sites to choose from including BetRivers.
+The layout of BetRivers mirrors its namesake in Pennsylvania, offering plenty of live betting markets, even more than some competitors.

 Whether it's mainstream sports in the US like basketball or football, or niche events like tennis and cricket, cycling, and darts, BetRivers has you covered.
 It doesn't hurt that the site's design makes it easy to access and place in-game wagers.